probmods/dippl/lectures/04-factorseq.md

-# Global factors: inserting heuristics
+# Global factors: inserting canceling heuristic factors

 What if we can't decompose the factor into separate pieces?
 For instance in: